Smertig/banana/master/_sources/api/tg/methods/forward_message.rst.txt

    ``callback`` is any callable object accepting ``expected<message_t>``.

    Use this method to forward messages of any kind.
-Service messages can't be forwarded.
+Service messages and messages with protected content can't be forwarded.
 On success, the sent Message is returned.

 .. cpp:struct:: forward_message_args_t